adamaviv/ic220-s19/units/unit_05.md

       = 2^1 * 1.001 (shift the decimal!)
 ```

-We need the exponent to be 128so that e=128-127=-1, and we have the remaining
+We need the exponent to be 128 so that e=128-127=1, and we have the remaining
 bits, leading to the following layout.

 ```